Polish Space Agency: China

 On July 4, 2016, POLSA announced that they were signing a letter of cooperation with the Chinese National Space Administration to foster developments in science and technology in the two countries and promoting cooperation between Polish and Chinese technology developers.
-Additionally, the deal outlined Polish experiments being potentially launched on Chinese rockets, and potential Polish experiments to the Tiangong space station.
+Additionally, the deal outlined Polish experiments being potentially launched on Chinese rockets, and potential Polish experiments to Tiangong-2.
+On September 16, 2016, POLSA announced that a joint Polish-Swiss payload POLAR, designed to study gamma radiation bursts, was launched to Tiangong-2 with "satisfactory results" and behavior "as expected."
+Tiangong-2 was never designed for permanent habitation and was de-orbited in 2019.

+In 2021 when China announced their new Tiangong station one of its planned payloads would be a Polish National Centre for Nuclear Research follow-up experiment, POLAR-2, to be sent to the station by 2024.
+However, the other partner on POLAR, the University of Geneva, expressed doubts on if the project would ever actually be sent into orbit, citing difficulty sending electronics into China, as well as a general increase in geopolitical tensions between Europe and China.
+The payload is currently still scheduled to be launched, albeit delayed, to some time in 2027 as of November 20, 2025.

 BlueBon

 On November 1, TelePIX, a South Korean space startup announced they will be working with the Polish nanosatellite company SatRevolution, in conjunction with the South Korean Ministry of Science and ICT and POLSA, to develop a 6U CubeSat named BlueBon.
-It is scheduled to launch in June 2024 and will have a 3.8-meter optical camera to collect Earth observation data.
+Its main payload is a 3.8-meter optical camera to collect Earth observation data.
 BlueBon would launch on January 14 2025 onboard the Falcon 9 Transporter-12.

 United States

 On October 26, 2021, Poland became the 13th nation to join the Artemis Accords, collaborating with NASA to return men to the Moon by 2025 as part of the Artemis program.
 Grzegorz Wrochna, then-President of POLSA, stated that although joining the accord does not guarantee a Polish astronaut will go to the Moon, it will ensure greater cooperation with global aerospace efforts, and will ensure that "Polish equipment, Polish instruments will fly to the moon and to other bodies."
 As part of the Artemis program, Polish firm Vigo Photonics developed the infrared radiation detectors for the Orion Multi-Purpose Crew Vehicle, while the PAN Nuclear Physics Institute developed ionizing radiation detectors.

 At the Space Symposium 38 in Colorado Springs on April 19, 2023, U.S. Army general James H. Dickinson signed a treaty with POLSA president Grzegorz Wrochna for Poland to join the Space Situational Awareness Programme.